gurrenm3/Reloaded.ModHelper/README.md

 ## What features does it have?
 This library has a lot of features already and will only gain more over time.
 Some of the current features are:

+- ``ReloadedMod`` base class for mods to inherit.
+Doing so makes a significant amount of work happen automatically for the modder.
+   - Automatically registers any hooks and mod attributes
+   - Creates an instance of ``Harmonny`` for C# hooking
+   - Custom Mod Logger
+   - more
 - A simple Signature Scanning class.
 It's essentially a wrapper around the Reloaded2 SigScanner that does a lot of stuff automatically.
 - Info about the players hardware:
    - Computer screen and resolution